saravic23/PruebaRappi/README.md

 + tasks
     Classes that perform high-level actions, such as login in the application, enter data into a form, etc.

-+ userinterfaces
-    Classes where the elements of the user interface are mapped throw Xpaths.

 + utils
     Classes that contain common functionalities, such as files handling (Excel or XML), or string handling.